-The Val Deakin Dance School will be having its annual Dance School Recital on Saturday and Sunday, December 16 and 17.
-There are performances at 1 pm and 3 pm on the Saturday and 1 pm on the Sunday.
+The Val Deakin Dance School will be having its annual Dance School Recital on Saturday, December 7 at 1 & 3 pm and Sunday, December 8 at 1 pm.
 The performances feature children aged 4 and up, teens and adults dancing an exciting range of dances of many different genres – ballet, character, national, modern, tap, comedy and ballroom dance.
 There are dances from the famous classical ballets as well as contemporary pieces choreographed especially by Val Deakin for the dancers involved.
 Audiences will enjoy the lovely colourful costumes and an enormous range of musical types on offer.

 Performances will be at the Val Deakin Dance Centre, 306 St Aubyn Street, New Plymouth.